mariopinkster/splitify/README.md

 Note that the initial value for this checkbox is set dynamically during the loading and analysis of the input file.

 The other three checkboxes are present for exeptional cases.
-The content of the nodes is kept interbally in a structure of JSON nodes in memory and rendered using the ObjectMapper.
-Unfortunately, the output as delivered by ObjectMapper does not comply perfectly with the YAML syntax as exxpected by Bloomreach.
+The content of the nodes is kept internally in a structure of JSON nodes in memory and rendered using the ObjectMapper.
+Unfortunately, the output as delivered by ObjectMapper does not comply perfectly with the YAML syntax as expected by Bloomreach.
 So there is some postprocessing going on in an attempt to hammer the square pegs into the triangular holes.

 Still more unfortunately, such hammering sometimes also affects the actual content of the nodes by removing quotes and other unwanted changes.